Feeling Guilty About Having A Second Baby? What You’re Forgetting.

-I don’t cry much, but this particular day I remember literally balling my eyes out.
+I remember literally balling my eyes out.
 Laying on my side, in my bed, curled around a body pillow, weeping.
-The kind of cry that makes it hard to breathe, your eyes swollen, your face puffy and your heart feel crushed under the weight of your burden!
-I was weeks away from having my second baby and some-kind-of-horrible sadness was setting it.
+The kind of cry that makes it hard to breathe, swells your eyes nearly shut, puffs your face, and crushes your heart under the weight of your burden!
+I was weeks away from having my second baby, and some-kind-of-horrible sadness was setting it.
 I didn’t understand it, I didn’t want it, and I couldn’t believe it, but I was feeling guilty about having a second baby.

-Three and a half weeks into my cycle about 7 months prior to this, I had taken a pregnancy test.
-It was fathers day and we had been trying to conceive our second baby.
+Three and a half weeks into my cycle, about 7 months before this, I had taken a pregnancy test.
+It was fathers day, and we had been trying to conceive our second baby.
 I was sure it was too early to tell if I was pregnant or not, but I just had to give it a shot.

 I took the test to my husband and excitedly squealed, “HAPPY FATHER’S DAY!!”

-I’m not going to chase the squirrel of what can truly fill a Mommy heart, right now.
-What’s important for this moment is that you understand the guilt you feel for having a second baby is not only completely normal but to be expected and a good thing!
+What’s important for this moment is that you understand the guilt you feel for having a second baby is not only completely normal but to be expected and a good thing.

 Feeling Guilty About Having A Second Baby Is A Good Sign

-Actually, it’s more than a good thing.
-The fact that you feel this way is a really really good sign about the kind of mom you are!
-That sort of intense emotion over something that hasn’t even happened yet, displays great empathy from you.
+The fact that you feel this way is a really, really good sign about the kind of mom you are!
+That sort of intense emotion over something that hasn’t even happened yet displays great empathy.

 Not everyone is sobering-ly aware of how fast the days go by.
 Not everyone has such a deep understanding of the fact that once you have another baby, it will NEVER AGAIN be just you and your firstborn.
 Those days will be gone.